fabriceyhc/academic-fyhc/content/authors/fabrice/_index.md

 ---

+I recently completed my PhD in Computer Science at [UCLA](https://www.cs.ucla.edu/) (May 2025).
+My doctoral research focused on pioneering holistic and robust evaluation frameworks for AI systems, aiming to enhance their reliability, utility, trustworthiness, and human-centric qualities.

-I am a computer science PhD student at [UCLA](https://www.cs.ucla.edu/) where I am advised by [Miryung Kim](http://web.cs.ucla.edu/~miryung/).
-I also work with [Violet Peng](https://vnpeng.net/) in [Peng's Language Understanding and Synthesis (PLUS) Lab](https://vnpeng.net/members/) and [Quanquan Gu](http://web.cs.ucla.edu/~qgu/) in the [Statistical Machine Learning Lab](https://www.uclaml.org/).
+I was primarily advised by Prof. [Miryung Kim](http://web.cs.ucla.edu/~miryung/).
+Throughout my PhD, I had the privilege of collaborating closely with Prof. [Nanyun (Violet) Peng](https://vnpeng.net/) (PLUS Lab), Prof. [Quanquan Gu](http://web.cs.ucla.edu/~qgu/) (Statistical Machine Learning Lab), and Prof. [Amit Sahai](https://web.cs.ucla.edu/~sahai/).

-My research aims at developing new techniques for training, testing, and evaluating ML systems.
-Previously, this has entailed devising novel adversarial attacks, investigating test metrics like neuron coverage for deep learning models, and creating _sibylvariant transformations_ to improve model generalization and robustness.
-My current projects span three distinct areas:
-- Developing fine-grained data lineage to support the creation of automated data augmentation policies and data exploration.
-- Producing reference-free evaluation metrics to quantify the diversity of natural language.
-- Statically analyzing android apps containing ML models to generate tests that expand post-inference coverage.
+My research spanned several key areas, contributing to:

+* **Advanced AI Testing & Robustness:** Critically analyzing existing AI testing metrics (like neuron coverage), exploring fuzzing techniques, investigating adversarial attack methodologies, and developing novel approaches for AI content watermarking to ensure provenance.
+* **Data-Centric AI Innovation:** Designing and implementing novel data augmentation strategies (e.g., sibylvariant transformations, feature-aware methods) to improve model generalization, along with frameworks for provenance tracking in synthetic data.
+* **Human-Centric Quality Assessment:** Leading award-winning research to define and measure nuanced, human-perceived qualities in language model outputs, such as engagement, psychological depth, and linguistic diversity, often validated through extensive human studies.
+* **Applied AI & Societal Considerations:** Developing specialized AI models for practical challenges (e.g., substance use detection in medical texts) and exploring methods for enhancing cultural inclusion and fairness in AI systems.

+Building on this foundation, I am now channeling my expertise into founding **[Kairno](https://kairno.com)**, a new venture dedicated to automating and elevating the research review process using advanced AI.
+Our goal is to make deep, actionable critique accessible to everyone engaged in scientific work.
+If you're passionate about this mission and would like to learn more or potentially collaborate, please feel free to reach out!